2001: A Space Odyssey

 whose spiritual or philosophical opinions were at best

 To many, all these people crawling out of the woodwork seemed

 a restored 4K or 70 mm print on the big screen.

-- The visual effects are impressive (even after almost half a century).
+- The visual effects are impressive (even after half a century).

 - It's an easy springboard to examining deep philosophical issues

 (for example why are we here?).

 - It provides an immediate and simple entre

 - The style that emphasizes intuitive experience

 over dialog or explication has never become all that common.